 history-chaudiere

-In the late 19th century, several important inventors and entrepreneurs propelled Ottawa's growth as the centre of a thriving timber trade by advancing electrical technologies.
-These technologies powered machines, automated processes and sped up production, enabling Ottawa to become home to one of the world’s largest milling operations at the time.
+In the late 19th century, a group of visionary inventors and entrepreneurs drove Ottawa's transformation into a thriving hub of innovation.
+Their advancements in electrical technologies powered the growing timber trade, automating processes, increasing production efficiency, and helping establish Ottawa as home to one of the world’s largest milling operations of the time.

 Horse and buggy that served as our original fleet vehicles.
 King Edward Hydro Terminal Station, Ottawa circa 1931.